zhezhangsh/PAClindrome/README.md

     - Clone the PAClindrome GitHub repo
     - Install the PAClindrome R package

-You can either export locations of these programs to $PATH or specify them at runtime.
+You can either export locations of these programs to PATH or specify them at runtime.

-**To install PAClindrome:**
+**Install PAClindrome:**

 ```
 # Clone PAClindrome repo using Unix command line: